timhugh/bujo.nvim/README.md

 ```
   auto_commit_journal = false,
   auto_push_journal = false,
+  auto_commit_delay = 1000,
 ```

 When `auto_commit_journal` is enabled, saving any file inside your journal directory will automatically create a git commit with just that file with a timestamp as the message.
-There is a 500ms debounce to prevent multiple commits for rapid writes, e.g. when using `:wa`.
+There is a debounce to prevent multiple commits for rapid writes, e.g. when using `:wa` that defaults to 1000ms but can be configured using `auto_commit_delay`.

 When `auto_push_journal` is enabled, `git push` will automatically run after the commit is created.